patrik-cihal/lean-graph/README.md

 - Lazy loading of depending nodes
 - Publishing on the web
 - Option to visualize any Mathlib constant, without the need of running script locally

+If you want to see these features, any contribution is welcome.